rd--/blksc3/md/glossary.md

 Boxes are connected by lines to form a tree.
 OpenMusic (Assayag 1996) is a descendent of Patchwork.

+## Play

+The _Play_ button evaluates the program in the workspace and sends it to the synthesiser.
+There is also a _Play_ entry in the workspace context menu.
+The _Play_ button can be selected using the _,_ access key.

 ## Play Block

 The ⊳ (_Play_) block is a statement block that indicates the end of the program.